ryanstraits/ryanstraits.github.io/about.md

 ##### Ok, so where we go from here?

-Well, if you're new to this blog, the best place to start is probably with my series, "A Midlife Guide To Growing Up".
+Well, if you're new to this blog, the best place to start is probably with my series, "[A Midlife Guide To Growing Up](/a-midlife-guide-to-growing-up.html)".
 It encompasses just about everything I'm trying to do with this blog: establish a place to be real and to hopefully help others feel less weird or alone in such a strange time of life.

-Next, if you're feeling truly crazy you can scroll through my 40+ pages of archived posts, but I wouldn't recommend it.
-Because here's another weird thing about me: I'm a [serial archivist](/2008/03/28/im-a-serial-archivist.html) and with this blog, I've collated nearly [every single blog post](/archive) that I've ever published, going way back to the [Xanga](/tag/xanga) blog I _regularly_ posted on from 2003 to 2008.
+Next, if you're feeling truly crazy, you can scroll through my 40+ pages of archived posts, but I wouldn't recommend it.
+Because here's another weird thing about me: I'm a [serial archivist](/2008/03/28/im-a-serial-archivist.html).
+And with this blog, I've collated nearly [every single blog post](/archive) that I've ever published, going way back to the [Xanga](/tag/xanga) blog I _regularly_ wrote on from 2003 to 2008.
 There are some real gems back there if you're game.

 Be sure to follow me on Twitter at [@ryanstraits](https://twitter.com/ryanstraits) or [subscribe through RSS](/feed.xml) to keep up to date on when a fresh, new post drops.
 Thanks for stopping by!